IshanChaks91/BDD10-DA-Yolov5/mosaic/README.md

 ## Approach:

 Given location of directory containing 'train' images of BDD100k-10k Instance Segmentation dataset and the annotations file for this dataset, we perform synthetic image construction by category of the instance label in the annotation file.
+Training is done on Yolov5 model, hence annotation format used is yolov5pytorchtxt.
 Final folder structure for the target directory looks like:

 Directory_Location : '/home/.../Parent_Directory/'